Table of Contents

 Automating compliance through modular code is a core pillar of the Web3 Development Guide (2026).
 Check out the Accord Project for more on open-source smart legal standards.

-Composable legal contracts function through interconnected modules that execute independently but interact seamlessly.
+Composable legal contracts operate through interconnected blockchain modules that execute independently while sharing data across infrastructure layers.

 Traditional Legal Agreement